 The next step is for the victim to file a petition with the court, which will then issue a protection order requiring the abuser to stay away from the victim and her family.
 The protection order can also include other provisions such as ordering the abuser to surrender any firearms he may have in his possession.
 If the abuser violates the protection order, he can be arrested and charged with contempt of court.

-If you are a victim it is important to know that you have legal options available to you.
+If you are a victim of domestic violence, it is important to know that you have legal options available to you.
 You should not hesitate to reach out for help if you are in an abusive situation.

-If you are convicted of violence, you may face any of the following penalties:
+If you are convicted of domestic violence in Pakistan, you may face any of the following penalties:

 - Imprisonment for up to 2 years